punctuations/presence/.github/ISSUE_TEMPLATE/platform-request.md

 ---
 name: Platform request
 about: Request a platform to be a part of presence.
-title: 'platform(req): PLATFORM'
+title: "platform(req): PLATFORM"
 labels: platform
-assignees: ''
+assignees: ""
 ---

 **What is the platform?**